 The benefits of the OKR goal-setting process are apparent given the roster of companies that use them: Adobe, Google, and Netflix have all implemented OKRs to astounding success.
 The Objective and Key Results model is a powerful way to express the goals of any company.
 It can help craft mission and vision, aid in employee engagement, and bring to the surface the ultimate OKR: the top priorities of a company.

-But if you’re just starting out, you may be left to wonder, What makes OKRs so beneficial in not only setting but achieving the most audacious goals of teams and individuals?
+But if you’re just starting out, you may be left to wonder, What makes OKRs so beneficial — not only setting, but achieving, the most audacious goals of teams and individuals?
 Why should I start using OKRs?

 In an interview with Harvard Business Review, John Doerr says there are five key OKR benefits.
 These five benefits spell out the acronym “F.A.C.T.S.” so that when using OKRs, we can say that OKRs give us “just the F.A.C.T.S.”

 Focus: Focus is the first benefit of OKRs because when you set OKRs, you are limited in the number of them.
 There can be more than one Objective, but no you should have no more than than three.
 Fewer is better.
 Each Objective should fit on one line.
 As for Key Results, you should have 3-5 per Objective.
 Because of this inherent necessity to limit the number of things to focus on, OKRs really force upfront choice making.
 An OKR cycle should start with the question, What is most important for the next three (or six, or 12) months?
 This time-bound query sets OKRs apart from other goal-setting systems because they bring to the surface the handful of initiatives that can make a real, immediate difference, while deferring less urgent ones.
 By standing firmly behind a few top-line OKRs, leaders give their teams a compass and a baseline for assessment.